frankfarach/CV/CV.md

 ### Manuscripts & Preprints

+Johnson, S. B., **Farach, F. J.**, Pelphrey, K., & Rozenblit, L. (2014). *Data management in clinical research: What we want, what we need, what we can afford.* Manuscript submitted for publication.

 **Farach, F. J.**, Jun, J. J., Zoellner, L. A., & Feeny, N. C. (2013).  *Changes in anxiety sensitivity associated with prolonged exposure therapy and sertraline for posttraumatic stress disorder.* Manuscript submitted for publication.

+Brock, R. L., Benoit Allen, K., Stasik, S. M., **Farach, F. J.**, & Wilson, K. (2014). *The predoctoral internship crisis: Assessing perspectives of the psychology community.* Manuscript submitted for publication.

 **Farach, F. J.**, Jerud, A. B., Smith, H., Zoellner, L. A., & Feeny, N.  C. (2013). *Prior trauma frequency does not predict between-session habituation of fear in prolonged exposure therapy for PTSD.* Manuscript in preparation.

-Brock, R. L., Benoit Allen, K., Stasik, S. M., **Farach, F. J.**, & Wilson, K. (2014). *The predoctoral internship crisis: Assessing perspectives of the psychology community.* Manuscript in preparation.

 ## Presentations